Scientific laboratory technician?

 See how well you suit this job in Career Planner.

 Scientific laboratory technicians are involved in a variety of laboratory-based investigations within biological, chemical, physical and life science areas.

 They may carry out sampling, testing, measuring, recording and analysing of results as part of a scientific team.
-Technicians provide all the required technical support to enable the laboratory to function effectively whilst adhering to correct procedures and health and safety guidelines.
+Technicians provide all the required technical support to enable the laboratory to function effectively, while adhering to correct procedures and health and safety guidelines.

 Scientific laboratory technicians carry out work that assists in the advancement and development of modern medicine and science.
 The work plays an important role in the foundation stages of research and development (R&D) and in scientific analysis and investigation.

-The role of a teaching laboratory technician is similar although their work takes place in educational institutions where they support science teachers, lecturers and students.
+The role of a teaching laboratory technician is similar although their work takes place in educational institutions, where they support science teachers, lecturers and students.

-Scientific laboratory technicians carry out the work that allows scientists to concentrate on and perform the more complex analytical processes in the laboratory.
+Scientific laboratory technicians carry out the work that allows scientists to concentrate on, and perform, the more complex analytical processes in the laboratory.

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.